 What does it mean for product development?
 Is this innovation?

 The CMU proposals and legislations to date have offered up new financing avenues and investment opportunities, with the addition of new products, fund vehicles and investment strategies, all geared towards the vision for a border-less capital market in the EU.

-The European Long Term Investment Fund (ELTIF) Regulation, which came into force in 2015, created a new AIF cross-border fund vehicle that enables asset managers to offer investment opportunities in SME capital, infrastructure projects and real estate projects within the EU.
+European Long Term Investment Fund (ELTIF) Regulation which came into force in 2015 created a new AIF cross-border fund vehicle that enables asset managers to offer investment opportunities in SME capital, infrastructure projects and real estate projects within the EU.
 They essentially have been created to raise funds to channel towards public projects and smaller businesses which historically have had less luck with raising capital.

-Having said that, ELTIFs generally offer fewer liquid assets (hence higher returns and more diversification) but is another example of how the CMU have created different investment strategies.
+Having said that, ELTIFs generally offer less liquid assets (hence higher returns and more diversification) but is another example of how the CMU have created different investment strategies.

 Another important theme arising from the CMU proposals is the alignment with improving the market’s understanding of environmental, social and governance related risks and returns (responsible investing).
 It seeks to provide opportunities to connect capital with greener and sustainable infrastructure projects and SME businesses.